84449 Purdum Ave

 In 1984 Gene Moody passed away and his wife, Sherry, was elected president.
 The Moody’s remained to be the major stockholders.
 Sherry Mulligan remained president until her retirement in August 2011 when the bank was sold to Greg Stine.

 In 2012, Western Bancshares, Inc. assumed all of the deposits and majority of the assets of Purdum State Bank.
-Western Bancshares, Inc., a bank holding company led by Michael Kelly of North Platte, NE, is a small group of investors with strong backgrounds in agriculture and bank management.
+Western Bancshares, Inc., a bank holding company led by Michael Kelly of North Platte, NE, is a small group of investors with strong backgrounds in agriculture.
 Mr. Kelly is a third generation rancher with ranching interest in Lincoln and McPherson Counties.
-Other area shareholders include the Moody family and Dave & Loretta Hamilton from Thedford.
+Other area shareholders include Dave & Loretta Hamilton from Thedford.

 January 1, 2013 the bank’s present locations in Purdum, Curtis, and North Platte changed their name to Western Nebraska Bank.
 The name change brings all banking locations under one name and allows them to represent the same identity and brand.